dploeger/icarus/README.md

 can use the `--output-type` argument to specify another output type.

-Currently, `list` is another output type that can be used to show calendar entries in a list.
+Currently, `list` is the other output type that can be used to show calendar entries in a list.

 ## Processors